Sweet Dog

 3

-Work back one link at a time
+Work backwards one link at a time

 4

-Fade the intermediate rewards
+Fade the rewards along the way

 5

-Three chains to practise with
+Three chains to practise on

 Tidy up your toys